marcsous/gpuSparse/README.md

 ## Installation

-1. Save in a folder called @gpuSparse on the matlab path
+1. Save in a folder called @gpuSparse on the Matlab path

 2. Inside Matlab, cd to the private directory